quisquous/cactbot/README.md

 ## Supported Languages

-cactbot is tested and works with the English version of Final Fantasy XIV.
-(Localization to other languages is started, but not complete yet.)
+cactbot is tested and works with the English and German versions of Final Fantasy XIV.
+French localization is only partially supported (Unending Coil of Bahamut, mostly).

 Unicode characters are supported thoughout, through the use of the helpers in the [resources/regexes.js](resources/regexes.js) file.
 However [timelines](ui/raidboss/data/timelines)